-Dylann Roof friend to be sentenced
+Dylann Roof friend sentenced to 27 months in prison

 Story highlights

-- Meek pleaded guilty to making false statements to federal officers
+- Meek pleaded guilty to lying to the FBI

-- He was childhood friend of Dylann Roof
+- He is a childhood friend of Dylann Roof

-(CNN)The friend of Dylann Roof who admitted not divulging to authorities Roof's plans to massacre black people at a Charleston, South Carolina, church, is scheduled to be sentenced Tuesday in federal court.
+(CNN)The friend of Dylann Roof who admitted not divulging to authorities Roof's plans to massacre black people at a Charleston, South Carolina, church, was sentenced Tuesday to 27 months in federal prison, according to CNN affiliate WCSC.

+"I don't know if I will make it out of prison alive.
+I'm scared," Meek told the court during the sentencing hearing, the station reported.

+"I'm sorry from the bottom of my heart," he said. "(I) really wish I would have called the cops."

 Meek was not accused of having a direct role in the June 17, 2015, slaying of nine people at the historic Emanuel African Methodist Episcopal Church in Charleston.
 Roof, 22, was found guilty of those killings in federal court and has been sentenced to death.